Manhwa Review | May Belongs to Me by eol

 Review:

 Toxic, toxic, toxic.
 This story is about two neglected and abused individuals who find solace in each other during their childhood before being forcibly separated.
 They then come back together only to reaffirm that toxic dependency on each other.
 Don’t get me wrong, I like this one, but I want to clarify that this isn’t a sweet and fluffy romance.
 This has all that Stockholm syndrome, stalking = love goodness my toxic side desires.
-This is short but dark, with a male lead who expresses his love through stalking, obsession, and kidnapping and a main character who associates sex with love and is all too happy to accept stalking as a love language.
+This is short but dark, with a male lead who expresses his love through stalking, obsession, and kidnapping, and a main character who associates sex with love and is all too happy to accept stalking as a love language.
 If you want fluffy love and light, run now.
 Otherwise, let’s get on with the rest of the review.

-Now, I’ve been doing a lot of praising, especially on the story structure and how the relationship between Shadow and the two boys reflects their own wants and needs with each other.
+Now, I’ve been doing a lot of praising, especially for the story structure and for how the relationship between Shadow and the two boys reflects their own wants and needs for each other.
 However, that doesn’t mean there aren’t significant flaws.
 I think May’s actions make the most sense based on his background.
 Jooin, however, feels less grounded in that regard, especially his weird obsession with neutering May.
 I totally get that he doesn’t want May to have sex with anyone else, but it is an odd step beyond and doesn’t make much sense when Jooin admits he doesn’t actually see May as a cat.

 Results: